 When A Member Feels Belittled and Frustrated

-Pras Michael from the Fugees and Michelle Williams from Destiny’s Child may be perfect examples of people who were overshadowed by members of their groups hence giving them the abated figure in the music industry.
+Pras Michael from the Fugees and Michelle Williams from Destiny’s Child may be perfect examples of people who were overshadowed by members of their groups – giving them the shrinked outlook [relatively] in pop culture.
 The authenticity of this rumor has not yet been proven.
 Michelle Williams was seen as the odd member of Destiny’s Child.
 She always looked different.
 Michelle is more like a down to earth and humble female.
-Whether or not Michelle’s humility has been misunderstood to give her such rejection is another issue to tackle.
-None of the members (Beyonce or Kelly) has publicly extricated her from the group.
-But there is just this feeling that Michelle is the odd one.
-Some feel it’s because Beyonce and Kelly had a closer relationship.
+Whether or not Michelle’s humility has been misunderstood to give her such rejection is meant for another page.
+None of the members (Beyonce or Kelly) publicly extricated her from the group.
+But there has always been this feeling that Michelle is the odd one.
+To some, such is out of the ties Beyoncé shares with Kelly as cousins.
 Whatever be the case, it didn’t help Michelle’s public image at all.
 Many have considered her the nun among the 3.
-Could this be true?
+How true could the meme below be?

 When An Agreement Or Law Is Violated

 Aside the mutual friendship in a band, agreements in legal form holds band mates together.
-In fact, a contract will prevent any band member from acting according to his or her own whims and caprices within the time stipulated for the contract.
+In fact, a contract will prevent any band member from acting according to his or her own whims and caprices within the timeframe stipulated in details.
 A member of a music group will only violate a legal agreement if he or she is capable of suffering the negative conditions under which the transgression of codes will erect.

 Another violation had to do with Paul’s announcement that he was quitting the Beatles on 10th April, 1970.
 John privately informed the group that he was leaving in September, 1969.
 During the Rolling Stone Interview with Jann S. Wenner on January 21, 1971, he said,